MooersLab/voice-in-plus-commands/README.md

 ## Purpose

 I share this library to help others add voice-to-text to their workflows.
-This library will be used largely to inspire the creation of commands that are more relevant to the reader.
+This library will be mainly used to inspire the creation of commands that are more relevant to the reader.

 ## Disclaimer
 This is a programming tool, not an educational tool.

 ## Voice In vs Voice In Plus
-Voice In is a free plugin for Google Chrome that supports dictation in the text areas of web pages.
+*Voice In* is a free plugin for Google Chrome that supports dictation in the text areas of web pages.
-This is where I draft most of my writing these days before pasting it into a final document.
+750words.com (or the free alternative writehoney.com) are distraction free environments where I draft most of my writing these days before pasting it into a final document.

-Voice In provides a Notepad for dictation if you do not already have a favorite alternative like 750words.com.
+Voice In also provides a Notepad for dictation.
 It also works in Overleaf, Jupyter, and Colab.
 The word error is about 2-4 percent, better than most alternative dictation software.
-It does not do long hallucinations like chatbots, which I find annoying and a waste of my time.
+It does not do extended hallucinations like chatbots, which I find annoying and a waste of my time.

-Voice In Plus requires a modest subscription fee.
+*Voice In Plus* requires a modest subscription fee.
-It adds support for custom commands.
+It adds support for custom commands, which I find essential for reducing the word error rate and thereby reducing the downstream editing.

 ## Library contents
 The full version of my command library includes

 - expansion of spoken contractions in English
 - expansions of acronyms
-- expansions of name of colleagues
+- expansions of names of colleagues
 - commands to open favorite web pages
 - LaTeX boilerplate
-- open specific websites in browser (e.g., `open PubMed`, `open Google Scholar`, `open PDB`, `open LBSF`, `open OCSB`, `open weather forecast`)
+- open specific websites in the browser (e.g., `open PubMed`, `open Google Scholar`, `open PDB`, `open LBSF`, `open OCSB`, `open weather forecast`)

 I use contractions in my speech but do not want them in my writing.
 I mapped all the contractions that I could find to their expansions.